RobTillaart/fast_math/README.md

 ### DIV

 - **void divmod10(uint32_t in, uint32_t \*div, uint8_t \*mod)**
-function calculates both div and modulo faster than normal /10 and %10.
+function calculates both divide and modulo 10 faster than the default  / 10 and % 10.

 This function is very useful for extracting the individual digits.
 Typical use is print digits on a display, in a file or send them as ASCII.